nvim-neotest/neotest-jest/README.md

 #### `jestArguments`

-Type: `string[] | fun(defaultArguments: string[], jestArgsContext: neotest-jest.JestArgumentContext): string[]`
+Type: `fun(defaultArguments: string[], jestArgsContext: neotest-jest.JestArgumentContext): string[]`

 The arguments to pass to jest when running tests.
-Can either be a list of strings or a function.

-In the case of a list of string, the arguments replace the default arguments.

-In the case of a function, it is called with the default arguments and a context table that contains a `config: string?` entry for the config file (normally passed to the `--config` option) or `nil` if none was found, a `resultsPath` entry for the destination file for writing json test output (normally passed to the `--outputFile` option), and a `testNamePattern` entry for the regex pattern for tests (normally passed to the `--testNamePattern` option).
+The function is called with the default arguments and a context table that contains a `config: string?` entry for the config file (normally passed to the `--config` option) or `nil` if none was found, a `resultsPath` entry for the destination file for writing json test output (normally passed to the `--outputFile` option), and a `testNamePattern` entry for the regex pattern for tests (normally passed to the `--testNamePattern` option).
 It should return the final arguments as a `string[]`.

-> [!IMPORTANT]
+> [!WARNING]
-> Some arguments are always passed regardless of this option:
+> Make sure to always pass the following options:

-> `--forceExit` (ensure jest and thus the adapter does not hang)
+* `--forceExit`: Ensure jest and thus the adapter does not hang
-> `--testLocationInResults` (ensure jest outputs test locations)
+* `--testLocationInResults`: Ensure jest outputs test locations
+* `--json`: Output test results in json
+* `--outputFile`: The location for writing json output

-The default arguments can be obtained by calling `require("neotest-jest.jest-util").getJestArguments`.
+The default function for `jestArguments` can be obtained by calling `require("neotest-jest.jest-util").getJestArguments`.
+The test file is automatically added to the end of the jest arguments by `neotest-jest`.

 #### `jestConfigFile`